wp-plugins/abs-accordion/readme.txt

 Plugin Features

-* Shortcode System
+* Shortcode System.
 * TinyMCE Button added for generating Shortcode.
 * Very Lightweight.
 Only 12KB.
+* Image support in accordion.
+* YouTube video support.
+* Vimeo video support.
-* Easy documentation
+* Easy documentation.
-& many More.
+* And many More.

 Wanna see how it works?
 Click here: http://www.absiddik.net/demo/wp/plugin/abs-accordion/

+This plugin have a premium version.
+There have many more features.
+If you need the premium version then contact with us www.absiddik.net  .

 == Installation ==